info201b-au2022/project-mcaldaer/docs/p01-proposal.md

 <br/> **1.** Terry stops | city of seattle open data portal. (n.d.).
 Retrieved October 31, 2022, from https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8
 <br/> **2.** Use of force | city of seattle open data portal. (n.d.).
 Seattle.
 Retrieved October 31, 2022, from https://data.seattle.gov/Public-Safety/Use-Of-Force/ppi5-g2bj
 <br/> **3.** Spd officer involved shooting (Ois) data | city of seattle open data portal. (n.d.).
 Retrieved October 31, 2022, from https://data.seattle.gov/Public-Safety/SPD-Officer-Involved-Shooting-OIS-Data/mg5r-efcm

-***Appendix A:*** We would like feedback on the quality of our brief, datasets, and proposed research aims.
-Is there anything you'd like us to revise or consider moving forward?